DRUG USE AND DRUG ABUSE

 Read your note again and answer the following questions.

 1. The National Drug Law Enforcement Agency is a Federal agency in Nigeria charged with eliminating the growing, processing, manufacturing, selling, exporting, and trafficking of hard drugs..
-Explain six
+Explain six ways through which the agency is fighting drug abuse

 2. What roles is the National Agency for Food and Drug Administration and Control (NAFDAC) playing in eradicating substance abuse?
 Explain five.